Evernight/beancount-plugin-tax-uk/README.md

 **This software is provided "as is" without warranty of any kind.
 The author is neither an accountant nor a finance specialist.
 Please verify all calculations and consult with a qualified tax professional.
 This tool is meant to assist with tax calculations but should not be solely relied upon for tax filing purposes.**

-> \[!WARNING]
->
-> For now there are some edge cases where the plugin is known to provide an incorrect result.
-Read for details on verification [below](README.md#verification-and-tests).
-However, it is supposed to work for straightforward general cases.

 ## Functionality

 This plugin helps calculate UK capital gains tax and generate reports for:

-* [x] Capital gains calculations including handling of Section 104 holding, Bed & Breakfast, and Same Day rules
-* [x] Supporting generic case for various asset types (stocks, crypto, etc.),  platforms, and common event types
-* [x] Dividend income and other investment income
+✅ Capital gains calculations including handling of Section 104 holding, Bed & Breakfast, and Same Day rules ✅ Supporting generic case for various asset types (stocks, crypto, etc.),  platforms, and common event types ✅ Dividend income and other investment income
-* [x] Multiple currencies with tax report generated using HMRC or Beancount exchange rates
+✅ Multiple currencies with tax report generated using HMRC or Beancount exchange rates ✅ Stock splits
-* [ ] Stock splits (does not handle some cases yet)
-* [ ] Equalisation payments (not clear on exact rules)
+✅ Excess reportable income (for accumulation funds)
+❌ Equalisation payments (see [tests](https://github.com/Evernight/beancount-plugin-tax-uk/blob/main/tests/README.md) and linked discussion)
-* [ ] Showing allowances and actual tax liability (only calculating gains and losses)
-* [ ] Any old tax rules, e.g transactions before 6th April 2008
+❌ Showing allowances and actual tax liability (only calculates gains and losses) ❌ Any old tax rules, e.g transactions before 6th April 2008

 ## Available as
 * A command-line tool to generate Excel reports